anasabk/BitBuddy/ControlStation/README.md

 # Control Station

-Control Station is a program built in Qt and C++ to control the robot remotely.
+Control Station is a program built in Qt and C++ to control BitBuddy remotely.
 It has features such as object detection, mapping, pathfinding and telemetry.

 ## Dependencies